Learn investing basics

 What is XIRR and why is it better than CAGR?

-Most mutual fund apps show you CAGR.
+Most MF apps show CAGR.
 But XIRR is the only return metric that tells you the truth about irregular investments.

 SIP Strategy